J. B. S. Haldane: Later life and death

 He died on 1 December 1964 in Bhubaneswar.
 On that day the BBC broadcast his self-obituary as "Professor J.B.S.
 Haldane, obituary."
+Following his will, his body was moved to Kakinada where Vissa Ramachandra Rao performed post-mortem and preservation of his body parts.
+His skeleton and organs are on display to the public in the Haldane Museum, located in the pathology department of Rangaraya Medical College.

 Scientific contributions

 Following his father's footsteps, Haldane's first publication was on the mechanism of gaseous exchange by haemoglobin in The Journal of Physiology, and he subsequently worked on the chemical properties of blood as a pH buffer.
 He investigated several aspects of kidney functions and mechanism of excretion.

 Genetic linkage

 In 1904, Arthur Dukinfield Darbishire published a paper on an experiment attempting to test Mendelian inheritance between Japanese waltzing and albino mice.
 When Haldane came across the paper, he noticed that Darbishire had overlooked the possibility of genetic linkage in the experiment.
-Having sought advice from Reginald Punnett, a professor of biology at the University of Cambridge, he was ready to write a paper but only after an independent experiment.
-With his sister Naomi and a friend Alexander Dalzell Sprunt, one year his senior, he started the experiment in 1908 using guinea pigs and mice.
+Having sought advice from Reginald Punnett, a professor of biology at the University of Cambridge, he was ready to write a paper, but only after an independent experiment.
+With his sister Naomi and a friend one year his senior, Alexander Dalzell Sprunt, he started the experiment in 1908 using guinea pigs and mice.
 By 1912, the report was ready.
-But the paper titled Reduplication in mice was published in the Journal of Genetics only in December 1915 that became the first demonstration of genetic linkage in mammals, showing that certain genetic traits tend to be inherited together (as was later discovered, because of their proximity on chromosomes).
+The paper was entitled Reduplication in mice and published in the Journal of Genetics only in December 1915.
+It became the first demonstration of genetic linkage in mammals, showing that certain genetic traits tend to be inherited together (this was later discovered to be due to their proximity on chromosomes).
 (Between 1912 and 1914, genetic linkage had been reported in the fruit fly Drosophilla, silk moth, and plants.)

-As the paper was written during Haldane's service during World War I, James F. Crow called it "the most important science article ever written in a front-line trench."
-Haldane himself recalled that he was the "only officer to complete a scientific paper from a forward position of the Black Watch."
+As the paper was written during Haldane's service during World War I, James F. Crow called it "the most important science article ever written in a front-line trench".
+Haldane recalled that he was the "only officer to complete a scientific paper from a forward position of the Black Watch".
 As was Haldane, Sprunt had joined 4th Battalion Bedfordshire Regiment at the start of World War I, and was killed at the Battle of Neuve Chapelle on 17 March 1915.
 It was upon this news that Haldane submitted the paper for publication, in which he remarked: "Owing to the war it has been necessary to publish prematurely, as unfortunately one of us (A. D. S.) has already been killed in France."
 He was also the first to demonstrate linkage in chickens in 1921, and (with Julia Bell) in humans in 1937.